GlenOak High School: Clubs and activities

 The school's Latin Club functions as a local chapter of both the Ohio Junior Classical League (OJCL) and National Junior Classical League (NJCL).
-The school's Gay Straight Alliance club was created in the 2011-2012 school year by two juniors, Ellenore Holbrook and David Seatter.
-It was the first Gay-Straight Alliance Created in the area, launching an increase in clubs around Canton, Ohio.
-The marching band performs at every football game and multiple band shows.
-After the football season, students audition for either concert band (class C) or Symphonic Winds (class A).
-Other optional instrumental ensembles include Jazz and Pep bands.
+The school's Gay Straight Alliance club,created in the 2011-2012 school year by two juniors, Ellenore Holbrook and Gabriel Dumea, was the first Gay-Straight Alliance Created in the area, launching an increase in clubs around Canton, Ohio.

 Athletics

 GlenOak is part of the Federal League, an athletic conference that includes the nearby schools of Green High School, Jackson High School, Lake High, McKinley High, North Canton Hoover High, and Perry High.